 An emergency mental health condition is feeling out of control, or feeling like hurting yourself or someone else.

-Emergency transportation – Using an ambulance or Life Flight to get medical care.
+Emergency medical transportation – Using an ambulance or Life Flight to get medical care.
 Emergency medical technicians (EMT) give care during the ride or flight.

 ER and ED – Emergency room and emergency department, the place in a hospital where you can get care for a medical or mental health emergency.